Elio-Aliaj/Automated-Website-and-CMS/README.md

   2. **Interactive Fixes**: Users can choose to fix a segment by providing specific instructions.
 This information, combined with the segment code, is sent to ChatGPT 3.5 Turbo for intelligent adjustments

-  3. **Instruction-Only**: Customization: Users can instruct ChatGPT 3.5 Turbo on changes without providing the existing segment code, allowing for complete freedom in designing the section
+  3. **Instruction-Only**: Users can instruct ChatGPT 3.5 Turbo on changes without providing the existing segment code, allowing for complete freedom in designing the section

 ### Technology Stack 🧑‍💻